 2) Deepen previous knowledge.

-Educational and thematic plan of the second year of study
+Curriculum for the second year of study

 Topic name